radical-semiconductor/woodpecker/README.md

 * Perform a 1-bit full add
 * Perform 16-bit addition
 * Perform 16-bit multiplication
-* [to be released] Perform 16-bit addition mod $q = 2^{16} - 17$
+* [To Be Released] Perform 16-bit addition mod $q = 2^{16} - 17$
-* [to be released] Perform 16-bit multiplication mod $q$
+* [To Be Released] Perform 16-bit multiplication mod $q$
-* [to be released] Add two points over the provided elliptic curve
+* [To Be Released] Add two points over the provided elliptic curve
-* [to be released] Perform scalar multiplication on the provided elliptic curve
+* [To Be Released] Perform scalar multiplication on the provided elliptic curve

 If you make it through all the existing challenges, you can try to find a solution with fewer instructions or one using less memory.

-If enough people take interest in this, we plan to have a scoreboard for each subgoal, ranking both instruction and memory usage.
+We plan to have a scoreboard for each subgoal, ranking both instruction and memory usage, as well as style points for particularly cool or clever implementations!

 ## Installation